cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud-preparations/item.md

 Files which were different I re-uploaded manually (using the above defined `upload()` function).

 #### Step 2 - Update the database
 If the upload was successful and there are no differences between the datasets, the database needs to be updated to reflect the new location.
 Please be aware, that up to this point no acutal changes were made to the NextCloud instance.
-Changing the database wrongly *will* break your NextCloud, so make sure that you really understand what you (or the scripts I give you) are doing.
+Changing the database wrongly *will* break your NextCloud instance, so make sure that you really understand what you (or the scripts I provide) are doing.

-I recommend to create a backup/dump of the database before the changes, to have the possibility to roll back the changes
+I recommend to create a backup/dump of the database before the changes to have the possibility to roll them back

 ```
 $ mysqldump --result-file=dump.sql <mysql_database>